-This is why inspecting the sewer line is advisable in particular for older homes and / or when advised by a licensed home inspector, noting this is usually a specialized service over and above what most, but not all, home inspectors will usually offer homebuyers as part of their scope.
+This is why inspecting the sewer line is important for older homes and / or when advised by a licensed home inspector, noting this is usually a specialized service over and above what most, but not all, home inspectors will usually offer homebuyers as part of their scope.

-The top ten main risks typically affecting the overall health of a sewer line can include:
+Kelly Grant's top ten risks typically affecting the overall health of a sewer line include:

 (1).
 The age of the line [note: sewer lines can often be due for replacement every + / - 50 years (varies)];

 (2).
 The grade of construction materials (and surrounding ground compacting) originally used for the line;

 (3).
 The quantity and intensity of soil pressures engaged around the circumference and length of the line (including possible tremors or earthquakes in those areas which experience these geological events);

 (4).
 The quantity and size of trees (and roots) within ‘root growth’ proximity of the line (note that root growth penetration, if not kept in check, can also cause structural damage to a home’s foundation);

 (5).
 The history of the volume of occupants (i.e. including owners' family members, renters, and visitors) using the line;

 (6).
 The history of any abuse with line blockage (e.g. flushing foreign or dangerous materials);

 (7).
 The history of scoping and augering that have detected and / or removed previous penetrating roots or blockage or breaches in the sewer line and of which may indicate a possible collapse in the future;